Musket: Etymology

 According to the Online Etymology Dictionary, firearms were often named after animals, and the word musket derived from the French word mousquette, which is a male sparrowhawk.
 An alternative theory is that derives from the 16th-century French mousquet, -ette, from the Italian moschetti, -etta, meaning the bolt of a crossbow.
 The Italian moschetti is a diminutive of mosca, a fly.

 Terminology

 The first recorded usage of the term "musket" or moschetti appeared in Europe in the year 1499.
-Evidence of the musket as a type of firearm does not appear until 1521 when it was used to describe a heavy arquebus capable of penetrating heavy armour.
+Evidence of the musket as a type of firearm does not appear until 1521 when it was used to describe an arquebus that was so heavy that it needed to be rested on a forked stick.
+Such muskets were used to kill heavily armored targets.
 This version of the musket fell out of use after the mid-16th century with the decline of heavy armour; however, the term itself stuck around as a general descriptor for "shoulder arms" fire weapons into the 19th century.
 The differences between the arquebus and musket post-16th century are therefore not entirely clear, and the two have been used interchangeably on several occasions.
+According to historian David A. Parrot, the concept of the musket as a legitimate innovation is uncertain and may consist of nothing more than a name change.